 Stressed?
 Take a few minutes to watch this musical rendition of Robert Sapolsky’s book, Why Zebras Don’t Get Ulcers.
 The video is the latest creation from Tom McFadden, and his last as a Stanford human biology teaching assistant.
 McFadden has recently moved on to New Zealand, where he is studying science communication as a Rhodes Fulbright scholar.

 At first Dr Shock was baffled.
 Mixing precious chocolate with chemicals?
 What a waste.
 Apparently cocoa has about 52 mg of GABA per 100 gram cacao.
-GABA is the major inhibitory neurotransmitter in the brain and it has been shown to have an acute psychological stress-reducing effect in humans and a tranquilizing effect on sleeplessness, depression and autonomic disorder observed during the menopausal or presenile period.
+GABA is the major inhibitory neurotransmitter in the brain, that can also be found in rustgevende middelen, and it has been shown to have an acute psychological stress-reducing effect in humans and a tranquilizing effect on sleeplessness, depression and autonomic disorder observed during the menopausal or presenile period.
 Because cacao is mixed with milk, sugar and some other ingredients the quantity if GABA in chocolate is less than in cacao, possibly reducing the stress reducing effects in human.

 In a recent study, they enriched chocolate with GABA and did a placebo controlled crossover trial to the effect of GABA enriched chocolate on psychological stress.
 Stress was induced by a arithmetic task and they measured heart rate variability and cortisol concentration in saliva to measure psychological stress.